 Our crowns generally fall into three categories for price for you to choose and you can select either Silver, Gold or Platinum standard.
 These will vary in material, detail and cost.
 They generally start at around £600 and go up to £950 per crown, but some materials can be lower, around £450.
 If you require multiple crowns the costs can sometimes be reduced per crown.

 Most patients pay on finance for their treatment.
-Call the office or send a form to get an instant decision on finance.

 We asked Dr MJ Rowland-Warmann BSc BDS MSc Aes.Med.
 PGDip Endod.
 MJDF RCS (Eng) some questions about Crowns and here are her responses.

 crowns are made of porcelain.
 They maintain their colour very well and are unlikely to stain.
 Because they are not made of enamel, they will not be whitened by tooth whitening treatments.
 It is therefore important to choose the correct shade of crown to be fitted.